ChrisWeekly/gatsby-starter-egghead-blog/DEVNOTES.md

 ```
 ... which seems 100% correct.

 but on github, in trying to create the PR via GUI, the target br was the egghead repo not my fork.
 Unsure if I was careless, or if PRs are bound to upstream in latest gui?
-Upd: I was careless. next time just watch the GUI dropdown more carefully, be sure the PR diff is against my fork not the upstream.
+Upd: Yep, I was just careless. next time just watch the GUI dropdown more carefully, be sure the PR diff is against my fork not the upstream.

 √ close the PR and delete the egghead repo's "ChrisWeekly/dev" br. (can't delete the PR, oh well.)